drachtio/drachtio-server/README.md

 sudo make install
 ```

 > Note: All third-party dependencies can be found under $(srcdir)/deps.
-These include the jansson JSON parsing library, the sofia sip stack, and the boost C++ libraries.
+These include the sofia sip stack and the boost C++ libraries.
 The sofia sip library is a [submodule](https://github.com/davehorton/sofia-sip).

 ## Platform support and dependencies